upbound/docs/content/providers/migration.md

 <!-- vale write-good.Passive = NO -->
 <!-- ignore "execution" -->
-- `kubectl`: `family-migrator` uses the `kubectl` tool in the execution phase, and it assumes that this tool is installed on the device during the non-interactive run.
-Before starting the execution phase, please ensure you have the `kubectl` tool installed on your device.
+- `kubectl`: `family-migrator` uses the `kubectl` tool in the execution phase, and it assumes that this tool is installed locally during the non-interactive run.
+Before starting the execution phase, please ensure you have the `kubectl` tool installed.
 <!-- vale alex.ProfanityUnlikely = YES -->
 <!-- vale write-good.Passive = YES -->

 ### Installation

-Please use the [Releases] page to install the `family-migrator` tool.
-The user can download the appropriate binaries running on `amd64` and `arm64` architectures for the tool's `Linux` and `Darwin` operating systems.
-The downloaded file isn't an archive; it's directly executable.
+Please use the [Releases] page to download the `family-migrator` tool.
+Download the appropriate binary for your operating system (i.e., `Linux` or `Darwin`) and architecture (i.e., `amd64` or `arm64`).
+The download is an executable file which might require the necessary file permissions to allow it to be executed.

 ### Usage

 The `family-migrator` tool has two sub-commands, `generate` and `execute`.

 <!-- vale alex.ProfanityUnlikely = NO -->